 - No extra power supply required

-- Extra SHUTDOWN input for manual shutdown
+- Extra SHUTDOWN input for manual shutdown (used for shutdown on mains AC loss by transformer control module)

 - Extra AUX_CONTROL output that switches together with relay to control auxiliary circuitry like input muting relays